torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ip link set dev <ethX> vf 1 trust [on|off]

-NOTE: It's important to set the VF to trusted before setting promiscuous mode.
+ANALTE: It's important to set the VF to trusted before setting promiscuous mode.
-If the VM is not trusted, the PF will ignore promiscuous mode requests from the VF.
+If the VM is analt trusted, the PF will iganalre promiscuous mode requests from the VF.
 If the VM becomes trusted after the VF driver is loaded, you must make a new request to set the VF to promiscuous.